vinayciba/MRF/README.md

 **Installation**

-If you meet the above dependencies, clone the repository, cd into the directory and start running the programs.
+If you meet the above dependencies, clone the repository, cd into the directory and start running the programs.Otherwise you can intall through conda as below.

+* **Through Conda**

+Clone this repository and follow the steps below

+    cd mrf
+    conda env create -f MRF.conda_env.yml source activate MRF.env

 **Overview**

-**simple mode** (This usage is equivalent to the web version of MRF) To compare and list the missing coding sequences in a query genome with respect to a reference genome.
+**simple mode** (This usage is equivalent to the web version of MRF)

+To compare and list the missing coding sequences in a query genome with respect to a reference genome.

 	bash run-mrf-wrapper.sh -q query fasta -r reference fasta -f reference gff3

 The above command generates several output files, out of which mrfOUT.mum.mcr contains the missing coding sequences and mrfOUT.mum.mr contains the missing regions.
 The program also creates a folder called circos_files in which the configuration and data files for generating a circos plot are present

 To compare and list the missing genomic regions in a query genome with respect to a reference genome.